prof-rossetti/intro-to-python/projects/freestyle/implementation.md

 ## Learning Objectives

   1. Create a tool to address user needs and solve a business problem.
-  2. Practice implementing software according to a plan.
+  2. Implement software according to a plan.
-  3. Practice investigating and leveraging third-party services and Python packages to speed development and enhance capabilities.
+  3. Investigate and leverage third-party services and Python packages to speed development and enhance capabilities.
-  4. Practice incorporating quality control best practices into the development process.
+  4. Incorporate quality control best practices into the development process.

 ## Instructions